vtex/shoreline/styleguides/admin/documentation/table/column.md

 ### Pagination

 This is the component that handles pagination in the table.
-It's behavior is documented at [Pagination](/pagination)'s page.
+Its behavior is documented in [Pagination](/pagination)'s page.

 ```jsx
 function CompleteTopbar() {